 - Avoid alcohol

 For weight loss, athletes should also start paying attention to the back label of foods where ingredients like high fructose corn syrup, partially hydrogenated fats, and sugars are displayed.
-You have to be an ingredient detective!
+You have to be an ingredient and sugar detective!
 Grocery shop in the perimeter of the store, not down the aisles where food is in boxes.
 Here are some healthy ‘go fast‘ food choices you can make:

 - The post race/ride burrito! (with rice, veggies and protein)